Caesars Atlantic City

 Caesars Atlantic City is a luxury hotel, casino, and spa resort in Atlantic City, New Jersey.
 Like Caesars Palace in Las Vegas, it has an ancient Roman and ancient Greek theme.
-Atlantic City's second casino, it opened in 1979 as the Boardwalk Regency.
+Atlantic City's second casino, it opened on June 26, 1979 as the Boardwalk Regency.
 The 124720 sqft casino has over 3,400 slot machines, and is one of the largest in Atlantic City.